Leo Echegaray: Trial and execution

-Echegaray's final statement was:"Sámbayanáng Pilipino, patawarin ako sa kasalanang ipinaratang ninyo sa akin.
+Echegaray maintained his innocence at his trial and in prison.
+However, he appeared to admit his guilt in his final statement, albeit his exact last words are disputed.
+According to prison officials, Echegaray's final statement was "Baby, forgive me," referring to the girl.
+However, other witnesses said he had asked his countrymen for forgiveness."Sámbayanáng Pilipino, patawarin ako sa kasalanang ipinaratang ninyo sa akin.
 Pilipino, pinatáy ng kapwa Pilipino."("People of the Philippines, forgive me of the sin which you have accused me.
-A Filipino, killed by fellow Filipinos.")Although Echegaray initially maintained his innocence throughout his trial and in public, he privately admitted his guilt during his last moments.
-Echegaray's last words were "Baby, forgive me."
-He was pronounced dead eight minutes later.
+A Filipino, killed by fellow Filipinos.")Echegaray was pronounced dead eight minutes later.